hphilpotts/veg-app-backend/README.md

 ```
 19/02/23:
 - Updated `foodItem_updateFavourites_post` with simpler syntax and error handling, now working ok - tested in Postman.
 Delete route implemented and tested ok.

+20/02/23:
+Looking at sign out functionality: [this article](https://medium.com/devgorilla/how-to-log-out-when-using-jwt-a8c7823e8a6) makes for an interesting read with regards to sign out on JWT and invalidating tokens on request.
+I've made the call to:
+- Reduce `expiresIn` time in `create-jwt.js` to 1 day.
+- Handle logout in the fronend through deleting tokens from client-side storage.
+- Put a 'token blacklist' feature in **Future features to implement** for later implementation.
+My thinking here is that at this stage in the project there is not sufficent requirement for the addional step of invalidating tokesn prior to their expiry: in short, my efforts would be better spend elsewhere!

+## Issues to resolve:

+## Future features to implement:
+- 'Blacklisting' of tokens which required invalidation prior to their expiration time.